 EssayEdge significantly improves each essay using the same voice as the author.
 The only way to evaluate editing is to compare the original essay with the edited version.
-We significantly improve essays both for clients who write poorly and for clients who write well.
+Experienced MBA editors significantly improve essays both for clients who write poorly and for clients who write well.

 Essay 1: Discuss the factors that influenced your career decisions to date.
 Also discuss your career plans and why you want to obtain an MBA.